Chroanaa/SUPERHERO-SYSTEM/README.md

 ## Backend + APIs and Third Party Libraries

-- AWS DynamoDB (We had existing here before)
+- AWS DynamoDB (Temporary we will not use)
-- Google Cloud Platform
-- Postgres (For managing brgy. staff / brgy. official accounts and residents / non-residents data)
+- MongoDB (Latest strategy for now)

 ## Language
 TypeScript / React